-Jerrod, Texas has lost population after several years of crop failures and the closing of the railroad.
+Jerrod, Texas continues to lose population after several years of crop failures and the closing of the railroad.
 Multi-generation feuds and crimes of frustration become more prominent. (waynehughes.net)

 Telling rural Texas stories